flurb18/HordeDefense/README.md

 - Add menu for beginning of game / in the middle of game
 - add difficulty factor to game context
-- Make Agents able to follow orders (go to region & explore to start); call class Mission
+- Make Agents able to follow orders (explore to start); call class Mission
-- create class for path finding through a square of n x n nodes with some connections between nodes blocked (DFS GRAPH THORY) - agents will learn from each other and find paths by exploring by themselves, both within each region and across the game board as a whole.
+- create class for path finding through a square of n x n nodes with some connections between nodes blocked (DFS GRAPH THORY) - agents will learn from each other and find paths by exploring by themselves
-  + If an agent wants to get to a certain region, it will path find its way across the map's regions using data collected from previous agents traversing the map, then across each individual region using the same.
-These pathfinding classes will be in the game context for units (user-controlled agents) and enemies (computer-controlled agents), in separate instances so the units and enemies each learn on their own.
-  + Pathfinding across regions will require making the edges of the regions into the vertices - two opposite sides of a Region considered connected if Agents can pathfind from edge to edge... if wall on edge, make segments of available wall space (place where Agent can walk in) into separate vertices on cross map pathfinding.
-So: given x,y destination:
-      See if can path to it within region else, find available wall space (region edges) from agent starting point, pathfind across map to available wall space from destination
   + Use Percolation / Union find
 - Create Walls buildable by any Agent
 - Create Doors, walls passable by anyone on same team as the door